 “Was that fire?”
 Phil stared at me strangely.

 They did not ask any more than that and simply accepted the answer.
 I took a chug of water.

 Phil handed me a piece of bread.
 “Eat it with bread.
 It’ll cut down the spice by a half and makes it more manageable to eat.”

 “How are you even able to eat something so spicy?
 Is this how you guys always eat?”

-“No. It’s only on special occasion.
-Grandma brings out this dish when we usually have guest or on birthdays.
-The ingredients is a bit difficult to find.”
+“No. It’s only on special occasions.
+Grandma brings out this dish when we usually have guests or on birthdays.
+The ingredients are a bit difficult to find.”

-The burning sensation was gone and this time took his advice and used the bread.
-The overwhelming spice was drowned out by the earthy texture of bread and gave it a tangy taste.
+The burning sensation was gone, and this time took his advice and used the bread.
+The overwhelming spice was drowned out by the earthy texture of food and gave it a tangy taste.
 I wolfed down the rest.
-I didn’t know how hungry I was till now.
+I didn’t know how hungry I was until now.
 Though I do wish I could pop a couple of gold in my mouth to counter this burning sense of taste.
 Taking out a couple of gold coins at this time and eating it in front of them might not be a good idea.
-I spitted out a puff of fire and they strangely didn’t ask about it.
-I mean is that normal?
-All I could do is wait to eat a couple later when I had an alone time for myself.
+I spat out a puff of fire, and they strangely didn’t ask about it.
+All I could do was wait to eat a couple later when I had some alone time for myself.

 A loud knock was heard banging on the door, interrupting our meal.
 We all stopped eating and turned towards the sound.
 Who could be out in this forsaken time out in the middle of nowhere?
 All we could do was stare.